bit-broker/website/content/en/docs/getting-started/install-local.md

 cd bit-broker
 ```

-First let's start by preparing our instance's environment file.
-For a standard local install, we can simple copy the existing one which came with the repository:
+First, let's start by preparing our instance's environment file.
+For a standard local install, we can simply copy the existing one which came with the repository:

 ```shell
 cp .env.example .env